RightSignature

 RightSignature is a web and mobile e-signature service provided by Citrix Systems.

 History

 RightSignature was privately launched in early 2008 and was first promoted at the Southern California VentureNet conference where RightSignature won first place.

-Major competitions include EchoSign and DocuSign.
+Major competitions include Adobe Sign and Docusign.

 In October 2014, RightSignature was acquired by Citrix Systems, where it will be added to its ShareFile service.